prisma/specs/binaries/Readme.md

 }
 ```

-### 2. Deterministically choose the platform based a runtime environment variable
+### 2. Deterministically choose the binary based a runtime environment variable

 We can use `platforms` **and** `pinnedPlatform`.
 We set an environment variable